VOLUNteer with our

 Opportunity to volunteer in an organization where diversity is welcomed and celebrated

 Personal satisfaction of knowing one is making a difference in the community

 Preparation for careers such as social work, psychology, community outreach, etc.

 The application process

-Please apply by sending your resume & cover to Alison at email@example.com
+Please apply by sending your resume & cover to Alex at email@example.com

 NOTE: Vulnerable sectors involvement or a criminal record will not necessarily preclude a volunteer from their role at Distress Centres.
 Decisions will be made on an individual basis.
 All information collected will remain confidential.

 Distress Centres embraces diversity and values the lived experience of those who may be marginalized on the basis of race, creed, colour, national origin, political or religious affiliation, gender, sexual orientation, age, marital status, family relationship and disability.